Carlton W. Barrett: Military service

-Joined the United States Army from Albany, New York in October 1940.
+Barrett joined the United States Army from Albany, New York, in October 1940.
 He was a member of, 18th Infantry, 1st Infantry Division.
 Barrett was one of four Medal of Honor recipients on D-Day, June 6, 1944.

-He continued serving in the Army until June 1963, retiring with the rank of Staff Sergeant.
+Barrett was discharged from the Army in July 1945, and worked for the Bureau of Internal Revenue before reenlisting in May 1947.
+He served until June 1963, retiring with the rank of Staff Sergeant.